 Hidden Costs of Buying a Home in Ottawa

-While your mortgage and down payment are likely the largest costs you will incur when buying a home, they are not the only ones.
+While your mortgage and down payment are likely the largest costs you will incur when buying a home in Ottawa, they are not the only ones.
 In fact, there are a number of “hidden costs” that you will be responsible for that need to be considered.
 These are things like:

 - Moving costs

 - Taxes (property taxes, welcome taxes, land transfer taxes, etc…)